ghcjs/ghcjs/README.markdown

     $ git clone https://github.com/ghcjs/ghcjs.git
     $ cabal install ./ghcjs

+If `cabal install ./ghcjs` fails because cabal cannot resolve dependencies, try adding `--reorder-goals --max-backjumps=-1`.
+Sometimes the `transformers` package causes problms, since GHC ships with an older version.
+Try `--with-constraint=transformers==0.3.0.0` (or the version that came with your GHC) if the problem looks related to this package.

 Build the base libraries for `GHCJS`:

     if you used the Git repository to install: